FreemapSlovakia/freemap-routing/README.md

 # freemap-routing
 Routing engine used in freemap.
 It is a OSRM with custom foot and bicycle profiles.
+Demo is available at [freemap.epsilon.sk](http://freemap.epsilon.sk/#page=navigacia&map=C/13/48.13659/17.13172)

-Currently it is available at `http://pesi.routing.epsilon.sk` port 80.
+Backend is currently available at `http://pesi.routing.epsilon.sk` and `http://mtb-bike.routing.epsilon.sk` port 80.

-To use at your website, have a look at https://github.com/perliedman/leaflet-routing-machine/
+To use at your website, have a look at [LRM](https://github.com/perliedman/leaflet-routing-machine/)

 ## install
 - run `upgrade.sh` in your $osrmdir (the last step needs to run as root)